taylorsreid/csd-310/module_11/README.md

         ---Run "CREATE DATABASE bacchus;" as root in MySQL.

-        ---Run "python3 bacchus_updates.py" from the command line to refill the database properly.
+        ---Run "python3 bacchus_install.py" from the command line to fill the database properly.

         ---Run "pip install pandas" in the command line.